 I’ll get my most detail oriented work done in the morning right after I wake up and crank through until lunchtime.
 In the early afternoon, I’ll do my work that requires a little less focus – looking for inspiration, reading relevant articles on trends, and such – and then by 3 p.m., I’m ready to put nose back to the grindstone.
 It actually works out well for my schedule that my most productive hours are before my other colleagues get into the office so that I can take care of edits and have content docs ready and waiting when the 9-5 workday starts.
 Then, in the evening, I can focus on blog work during a time when I’m still feeling at my most productive.

-Outfit notes: I’m OBSESSED with these Levi’s jeans.
+OUTFIT NOTES: I’m OBSESSED with these Levi’s jeans.
 I had been searching for a pair of “mom jeans” in a light wash for literally a year.
 I even stopped a random girl in Vegas to ask where she got hers (Goodwill).
 Well, I finally found the dream jeans.
 The Wedgie High Waist Crop Icon Jeans.
 They are the perfect vintage throwback.
 Plus, if you’re looking to boost your ego with some vanity sizing, you’ll definitely want to size down one size in these.
-The earrings are a steal from J.Crew right now and are super lightweight, as is this v-neck t-shirt (on both accounts, the cost and the weight, actually).
-This backpack continues to be my favorite work bag since it easily fits a 15″ laptop, converts to a tote, and is a slightly less expensive alternative to the TUMI backpack.
+And, this backpack continues to be my favorite work bag since it easily fits a 15″ laptop, converts to a tote, and is a slightly less expensive alternative to the TUMI backpack.

 HAVE A DESIGNATED WORK SPACE